 Ms. Rhone received her B.A. in English from Trinity College and combines her artistic and communications abilities as well as her passion for social justice both in and outside of the workplace.
 She currently serves as co-Chair of Young Women Rising, is an active member of Journey Writers, Inc., and volunteers her time to a variety of faith-based initiatives in her hometown, Hartford.

 Nilda Rivera, Bilingual Community Advocate

 Nilda Rivera joined the CWEALF staff in 2004 as a Bilingual Community Advocate.
 Ms. Rivera conducts extensive advocacy in the Greater Hartford and Greater New Haven areas to provide individuals with legal information and referrals on family, employment discrimination, civil rights, and education equity, and helps clients navigate legal and social service systems.
 Ms. Rivera sits on the board of Aspira of Connecticut and the City of Hartford Grandparents Committee.
+The Connecticut Coalition Against Domestic Violence (CCADV) formally honored Ms. Rivera, as a “2016 First 100 Plus Champion” for her work to improve the lives and outcomes of victims of domestic violence and their children.
 Ms. Rivera is bilingual in English and Spanish.